p2p-org/dwh/README.md

 DWH for Dgaming Marketplace consists of two parts:

 * The `indexer` that collects data from the Cosmos Marketplace application and stores it in a Postgres database,
-* The `Hasura` that provides a GraphQL querying interface for the collected data.
+* A `Hasura`-based interface that provides GraphQL querying for the collected data.

+DWH is able to:
+* Store transactions and messages (tables `txes` and `messages`);
+* Parse and store data from some of the CosmosSDK built-in modules (e.g., `auth`, `banking`, etc.), which resides mostly in the `users` table;
+* Parse and store any application-specific data.
+For example, a handler for DGaming Marketplace messages is implemented that can be found at `handlers/marketplace.go`; it is also possible to write an easily pluggable handler for your own Cosmos application (see [this section](#writing-your-own-module-for-dwh) below for details).

-## Requirements
+### Requirements
 * A running node of Marketplace
 * PostgreSQL
 * Docker

-## How to start Indexer
+### How to start Indexer

-* Be sure that you have correct auth data for PostgreSQL
+Make sure that you have correct auth data for PostgreSQL (check the variables in Makefile) and run:
-* Run:

 ```bash
 make start-indexer
 ```

-And if everything is all right you will see how indexer collects data from transactions
+If everything is correct you will see indexer collecting transactions data.

-## How to start Hasura
+### How to start Hasura (the GraphQL-based querying interface)

-* Be sure that you have correct auth data for a PostgreSQL and your user has all required permissions:
+Be sure that you have correct auth data for a PostgreSQL and your user has all required permissions:

-### How to create a user with superuser's permissions through a command line:
+* Create a user with superuser's permissions:
 ```bash
 createuser -l USER_NAME -s superuser -P
 ```

-### How to give permission to already existing user with SQL:
+* Or give permission to an already existing user with SQL:
 ```sql
 -- create pgcrypto extension, required for UUID
 CREATE EXTENSION IF NOT EXISTS pgcrypto;